barryclark/jekyll-now/bha3/annex/waste-guide/index.md

 ### Staining

 Use as little staining dye as possible in the first place.
 Absorp in paper towels or old news papers.
-Let it dry and dispose of it.
+Let it dry and dispose of it in the trash.

 ### Liquid solutions

 Check with the lab manager whether you can poor it down the sink (depends on the content).
+To sterilize: add detergent or bleach.